Reading time: About 4 minutes

-When I started writing, 35 years ago, I always wrote short.
-If a client or boss wanted 750 words, by instinct I produced 625.
+When I started writing, 40 years ago, I always wrote short.
+If a client or boss wanted 750 words, I’d struggle to produce 675.
 If the total was supposed to be 350, I eked out 215.
-Usually, I had difficulty getting enough words, not too many.
+I usually had more difficulty getting enough words, not too many.

 For many people, however, the problem is the reverse.
 Words gush forth like hot water from a geyser.
-Or, even if the words don’t arrive that easily, once they finally appear on the page, the writer has a hard time making any of them go away.
-Cutting words may seem as heartless as striking down a crop of zucchini when it’s overproducing in late August.
+Or, even if the words don’t arrive easily, once they finally appear on the page, the writer has a hard time making any of them go away.
+Cutting words may seem as heartless as winnowing blueberries when they’re overproducing in late August.

-If you regularly exceed your desired — or required — count when writing, here are some tips on how to reduce the number of words.
+But if you regularly exceed your desired — or required — count when writing, here are seven useful tips on how to write more concisely.

 If you need to cut by more than 20 per cent, know that fiddling around with individual words here and there is not going to do the trick.
 You’re going to have to remove entire chunks of text.
 This may be painful but the good news is it will improve your writing because it will force you to focus more keenly.

 I usually argue against outlining but here is one time that technique — so beloved of high school teachers — can actually help, (I never argue against outlining once the piece has been written!
 Only before, when you really ought to be mindmapping, instead).
-So, outline your piece and then ask yourself whether an entire section can be deleted.
+So outline your piece and then ask yourself whether you can delete an entire section.

-If you’re still more than 20 percent over, you have three options:
+If you’re still more than 20 percent over, you have two options:

 - Vastly tighten your introduction and conclusion.

-Edit unnecessary wordiness.
-Here are three examples to give you an idea of how this works:
+Here are some examples to give you an idea of how this strategy works: